Christoph16478/iq/iq_python.md

 **Exploring the dataset?**

 According to the question, we are required to calculate the sales growth per territory for Q3 and Q4 of 2021.
 In order to calculate the same, we need two parameters:

-Territories and their Q3 2021 sales total; and Territories and their Q4 2021 sales total
+- Territories and their Q3 2021 sales total
+- Territories and their Q4 2021 sales total

 Firstly, locate the information in the tables provided.
 The first table provided is fct_customer_sales which has the following schema:

 Table: fct_customer_sales